Want to Run Faster? Start With These 14 Exercises

 When you first start running or working out, improvements in your speed and endurance are relatively easy to come by.

-As long as you’re following a sensible and progressive training plan, you will likely find almost any type of running workout helps you get faster.
+As long as you’re following a sensible and progressive training plan, you will likely find that almost any type of running workout helps you get faster.

 If you’re not continually giving your body a new or progressively challenging stimulus by changing or ramping up your training, your progress can stall.